Course

 Learning Activities

-The course will use a blend of lectures, student presentations and an integrative term project.
-Role play scenarios will also be used.
+The course will use a blend of lectures, case analysis and discussions, role play scenarios, student presentations and an integrative term project supplemented by appropriate videos, guest speakers and classroom activities.
 Self and peer evaluations will be used to supplement instructor evaluation.

 Means of Assessment